Youhavecame/The-next-step/README.md

 ### Riddle 3

 I am a journey without an end, a fire that never dies, and a dance with two hearts.
 I grow stronger with every shared moment.
 What am I?

+"The final bond is locked away, and the answers are the key"